taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 ### Will it upgrade everything I have on my system?

 It depends.
-ELevate will not upgrade arbitrary software, especially one that isn't related to CloudLinux or a supported panel.
+ELevate will not upgrade arbitrary software, especially one that isn't related to CloudLinux or a supported control panel.

 The ELevate project only supports a subset of package repositories it's aware of - that is, package repositories that are included in its configuration files.